Definition of Interest Rate Swap

 Why Invest in Interest Rate Swap?

-Investors should invest in interest rate swaps as it helps in:
+Investors should invest in interest rate swaps as it helps in the following:

 - Gauging the interest rate perception in the bond market.